 Action Date The Chief School Administrator will submit the mentoring plan to the BOE for approval.
-June 2018 The CSA will submit a Statement of Assurance to the County Office and keep the plan in district.
-Summer 2018 Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2018 Teachers new to the district will attend 2-day orientation August 2018 Mentors will be assigned to mentees and trained in responsibilities using the plan.
-September 2018 Mentors will receive training September 2018 Will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2018-June 2019 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Every 3 months Mentor will submit log form to district office 30th day of every month for 10 months During the school year, the administrator will meet with mentors and teacher to assess program.
-As needed Evaluation of District Mentoring Plan June 2019
+June 2022 The CSA will submit a Statement of Assurance to the County Office and keep the plan in district.
+Summer 2022 Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2022 Teachers new to the district will attend 2-day orientation August 2022 Mentors will be assigned to mentees and trained in responsibilities using the plan.
+September 2022 Mentors will receive training September 2022 Will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2022-June 2023 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Every 3 months Mentor will submit log form to district office 30th day of every month for 10 months During the school year, the administrator will meet with mentors and teachers to assess the program.
+As needed Evaluation of District Mentoring Plan June 2023